jourquin/javadbf/README.md

 DBF file format still remains one of the simplest way to store and transfer data.

-# Fork specific changes on https://github.com/jourquin/javadbf
+# JavaDBF4Nodus: fork specific changes

 JavaDBF has a very similar API to the old one used in [Nodus](https://github.com/jourquin/Nodus).
 The latest is, however, limited and is not able to properly handle most DBF "dialects" that appeared after the original DBase III specs.